swt30/waterworlds-paper/waterworlds.md

 The question of interior--atmospheric interactions is a rich one that is only starting to be explored.
 Integrating atmospheric and interior models promises progress on questions about surface chemistry, outgassing and other processes that can shape the atmosphere of a planet.
 The second development that will make use of this work is improved spectral resolution of atmospheric observations, and in particular the ability to seek out atmospheric windows [@Madhusudhan2015].
-By observing at wavelengths which pass through the atmosphere, we can in principle directly measure the radius of any solid interior underneath that atmosphere, and thus have a better starting point for interpreting the interior structure.
+By observing at wavelengths which pass through the atmosphere, we can in principle directly measure the radius of any solid interior underneath that atmosphere and thus have a better starting point for interpreting the interior structure.

 > # Acknowledgements {-}

-> We thank the anonymous reviewer for an insightful review and Chris Tout for helpful discussions and proof-reading.
+> We thank the anonymous reviewer for an insightful review and Christopher Tout for helpful discussions and proof-reading.

 ---